DennieDan/data-app/README.md

 # AI-Powered Data Analyzer App 📊
-> **To Cyber Sierra interviewers:**
-> Thank you so much for reviewing my application
->
-> The application is currently in progress.
->
-> Expected completion date and time: 2 April 12 AM

 ![fullpage](./images/fullpage.png)

 You are finding a faster way to understand your data?
 This is your solution.